 Give us a call on 0333 240 6215 and we'll take a look at the issue for you.

-As an existing customer, you may be eligible to take out a new loan with us once you have repaid your existing one.
+As an existing customer with an active loan, you may be eligible to take out a new loan with us once you’ve repaid your existing one.
 This is not a guarantee, however, and how much you may be able to borrow as an existing customer depends on your individual circumstances.
-To apply for a new loan, simply log in to the Dot Dot customer portal to start your application.
-Please do not apply directly via the homepage, as any existing customers applying for a further loan in this way will automatically be declined.
-If you haven’t yet registered for the Dot Dot customer portal, you can register here.

 Open Banking is a simple and secure way to give us access to your financial information through Account Information Service Providers (AISPs).
 Open Banking and AISPs are regulated by the Financial Conduct Authority (FCA) and must adhere to data protection legislation.

-We use information made available through Open Banking as part of our credit and affordability checks, so that we can make lending decisions on applications for one of our long-term loans (18 to 48 months).
-The service we ask you to agree to when applying for a long-term loan allows us to view the information that appears on your bank statements and is a paper-free way of sharing your income and expenditure information with us so that we can thoroughly and fairly assess whether you can afford to take out a loan.
+We use information made available through Open Banking as part of our credit and affordability checks, so that we can make lending decisions.
+The service we ask you to agree to when applying for a loan allows us to view the information that appears on your bank statements and is a paper-free way of sharing your income and expenditure information with us so that we can thoroughly and fairly assess whether you can afford to take out a loan.
 It also removes the need for you to send bank statements, payslips or other income and expenditure-related information to us.
-You will need to agree to this service to be able to complete your application and for us to be able to make a lending decision.

 It's as simple as logging into your online banking.
 During the application we’ll redirect you to consents.online, who will ask you to provide your first and last name, email address and phone number.
 You’ll then be asked to select which bank/building society you hold your current account with, before being asked for your consent to access your statement data and share it with us.
 Once you’ve agreed, a secure, encrypted connection will be made with your bank/building society and you’ll be asked to authenticate yourself in the same way as you log in to online banking.
 Your bank/building society will then ask you to confirm that you would like to share your account information with consents.online before this is passed to them, who will then share it with us.